thogiti/thogiti.github.io/_posts/2025-12-11-Autodeleveraging-Hyperliquid-653M-debate.md

 ---

-## 5. The $653m “excess haircuts”: structure vs scale
+## 5. The USD 653m “excess haircuts”: structure vs scale

-The $653m claim is the most visible number in the paper and the least documented.
+The USD 653m claim is the most visible number in the paper and the least documented.
 Dan’s question is: *“What exactly did you sum to get that value?”*

 Tarun has said the analysis code will be open-sourced within the next few days/weeks.
 Within the wealth-space model, a sensible pipeline for one ADL wave $t$ would be: